afpbq/APSC-275/README.md

 # APSC-275
-I will upload here all the Jupyter Notebooks that we write during the lab sessions of APSC 275
+This is the repository for the Jupyter Notebooks developed during the lab sessions of APSC 275